cworld1/Nugget/README.md

 # CODENAME Nugget
 Unlock your device's full potential!
 Works on all versions iOS 16.0+.
-More info About [[Nugget]](https://onejailbreak.com/blog/nugget/).
+More info about [Nugget](https://onejailbreak.com/blog/nugget/).

 Note: I am not responsible if your device bootloops.
 Please back up your data before using.